 useStorageState

-A React hook that functions like useState
+is a React hook that functions like useState

 but persists the state value in browser storage.
 The value is retained across page reloads and can be shared between tabs when using localStorage